Lido de Paris

 Days and opening hours

-All year round between 9 AM and 2 AM.
+Every day throughout the year between 9 am and 2 am.

 - Ticketing in number